Eric Allen: 1999 season

-After several successful and injury-free seasons at Philadelphia and New Orleans, Allen blew out his knee during the 1998 season on November 15 while playing for the Oakland Raiders against the Seattle Seahawks and missed the rest of that season.
+2000 season:

+On January 12, 2000, the Raiders abruptly fired defensive coordinator Willie Shaw unexpectedly after deciding to promote Chuck Bresnahan to defensive coordinator for the upcoming season.

 But he came back strong in 2000 and had a season to remember, with six interceptions, including a team-record three for touchdowns.
 His teammates honored him with the first annual Eric Turner award for the Raiders' most outstanding defensive player.
 The award was created in the memory of the Oakland free safety who died of abdominal cancer in May 2000.

-Through the 2001 season, Allen played in 214 of a possible 217 games.
+Through the 2001 season, Allen played in 216 of a possible 224 games.